 There are reasons for this.
 If you spend enough time in Bocas, you’ll recurrently hear people saying the phrase ‘Sweet Bocas Love’.
 Life here truly is sweet, an enchantment and allure I’ve never experienced anywhere else.
+There a great many things to do in Bocas del Toro.
 Between the palm-lined streets, you will find whatever you’re looking for, whether that’s great surf or great beaches, wonderful seafood or wonderful vistas.
 I won’t lie; Bocas is a huge party mecca.
-Fret not however, as that’s not all you can do here.
+Fret not, however, as that’s not all you can do here.
 Sunset lovers should prepare themselves to be spoilt for choice.
 Bat cave tours, hiking, birdwatching, snorkelling and diving are also reasonable pastimes here (diving schools are literally littered all over the joint).
 And trust me, the novelty of actually having to take a scenic water taxi as your primary means of inter-island transport never wears off.
 Bocas is the perfect place to wander barefoot, or so they tell me.
 I never saw my friends Sam and Dave wearing shoes, not even once.
 I thought they were crazy.
 Walk around town with no shoes?
 Me?
 What about the broken glass and decreased dignity?
 “We’re in Bocas Rosie, we don’t need shoes” they retorted.
 Caution (along with inhibitions) are rapidly thrown to the wind by those whom Bocas welcomes through its palm gates.

 Photo Credit: Azul Resort, Isla Bastimentos